m5it/esp32_html_panel/README.md

-Arduino http control panel. ( In developement but have it logic..:) )
+ESP32 / Arduino http control panel. ( In developement but have it logic..:) )

+(tested on ESP32 by me)

 # How it work: